sophiagracelydia/SSB/README.md

 After completing my interview for 1hour 30 min.
 Finally, he told me to do the remain tests well and asked to leave.
 I thanked him and left the room.

 ## Day 3
+All the ground tasks started on the D-3.
+We were asked to assemble to the ground around 6 AM in the morning wearing white track and t-shirt.
+The GT were conducted in many aspects to check our team spirit and individual capacity.
+All the 25, we were split into 3 teams.

+## GD 1 (Group Discussion)